vectorgrp/XCPlite/README.md

 Data acquisition of variables on stack and relative addressing, is not possible today.
 This might change in a future version of the A2L Updater.

 Option 4:
+Disable A2L generation or don't use the A2L generation functions at all.
-Disable A2L generation completely and enable absolute addressing for calibration segments (#define OPTION_CAL_SEGMENTS_ABS in main_cfg.h).
+Enable absolute addressing for calibration segments (#define OPTION_CAL_SEGMENTS_ABS in main_cfg.h).
-Use only absolute addressing mode, which is in this case associated to address extension 0.
+Use only absolute addressing mode, which is in this mode associated to address extension 0.
-The A2l file may be created and updated with any usual method of your choice, using CANape, A2L-Studio, A2L-Creator, a2ltool, ...
+The A2l file may then be created and updated with any usual method of your choice, using CANape, A2L-Studio, A2L-Creator, a2ltool, ...
 Measurement of heap and stack is not possible anymore and you are now limited to 32 a bit address range starting at the module load address (ApplXcpGetBaseAddr()).
 Thread safe parameter modification using calibration segments is still assured.
 Thread safety of measurement data acquisition is now in your responsibility, by using a safe fixed event for each individual measurement variable.
-The demo no_a2l_demo demonstrates this.

-will work only for absolute addressing mode, not for segment, stack and relative addressing modes.
+Option5:
+Experimental.
+Use a XCPlite specific A2L creator tool, which is aware of the different addressing schemes and static markers created by the code instrumentation macros.
+Experimetal, work in progress.
+See no_a2l_demo.

 ### Addressing modes